Watch this video about our Paper and Canvas types

 Recommended Uses: Hot-Press watercolor, pastel, gouache, digital art, works well for embellished prints.

-Hahnemühle offers a beautiful variety of quality papers, which closely simulate fine art papers.
-If you’re looking to try something new, a Hahnemühle paper may be just the thing.
+Hahnemühle offers a beautiful variety of quality papers, which closely simulate fine art papers artists are used to painting on.

 This is our recommended satin rag-paper for SEMI-GLOSS images such as bright acrylic paintings, or photographs